21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 lsblk
 ```

 Now I have a large partition /dev/sda1, the only one on this disk.
-Write down the name of your partition for the blockchain data.
+Write down the name of your partition to host the blockchain data.

 {{% image "/img/ronin-05.png" /%}}